Ukraine war: Four more grain ships leave Ukraine as hopes grow for export stability

 They left on Sunday from the ports of Odesa and Chornomorsk, and will all travel through the Bosphorus strait.

 After the inspections, two are then scheduled to dock in Turkey, while the others are headed for Italy and China.
 Another empty ship has been authorised to travel to Ukraine for loading.

-Ukrainian officials say these are clear signs that grain exports are safe, and have urged shipping companies to return to the country.

 Under a deal brokered by Turkey and the UN last month, Russia agreed not to target ships which were in transit, while Ukraine said it would guide vessels through mined waters.